-Best Time to Watch Beluga Whales
+Best Time to See Beluga Whales in Alaska

 Will You See Whales from the Cruise Ship?

-What to Pack for Whale Watching in Alaska?
+What to Pack for Alaska Whale Watching?

-Pack to spend a few hours in windy and chilly outdoor weather on an observation deck.
-Bring a warm, waterproof jacket and touchscreen gloves.
+To appropriately prepare for the Alaska whale watching season, pack to spend a few hours in windy and chilly outdoor weather on an observation deck.
+Bring a warm, waterproof jacket, and touchscreen gloves.
 Wear comfy walking shoes with good traction in case it gets slippery.
-Bring binoculars and a camera with a telephoto lens—without a decent camera and a long lens, it’s near impossible to get amazing shots, as all boats are required by Alaskan law and international agreements to maintain at least 100 yards away from whales.
-Find out ahead of time if the tour provides a meal and plan to bring a lunch if not.
+Bring binoculars and a camera with a telephoto lens.
+Without a decent camera and a long lens, it’s near impossible to get amazing shots of Alaska whales, as all boats are required by Alaskan law and international agreements to stay at least 100 yards away from whales.
+Find out ahead of time if the Alaska whale watching tour provides a meal and plan to bring lunch if not.